nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 WebOb==1.2.3
 numpy==1.11.1
 ```
-* We can install all the packages from the file like the one file shown above using the
+* We can install all the packages from the file like the one file shown above using the following command
+`pip install -r requirements.txt`

 ### Further Reading
 * https://www.shellhacks.com/pip-install-specific-version-of-package/